A total and unmitigated defeat: Czechoslovakia and the Sudetenland

 The First Czechoslovak Republic was created in 1918 as an amalgam of territories that had belonged to Austria-Hungary.
 Among its citizens were three million ethnic Germans, accounting for 22.95% of the total population.
 Most Germans lived in the Sudetenland, a region that bordered Germany and Austria.
 Sudetenland was the most industrialised area of Czechoslovakia and relied heavily on exports for regional prosperity.
-The economy of the region was badly hit by the Great Depression after the Wall Street Crash in October 1929.
+The economy of the region was badly hit by the Great Depression after the Wall Street crash of 1929.
 Unemployment escalated, especially among Sudeten Germans, and in 1933, inspired by Hitler's rise to power in Germany, Konrad Henlein founded the Sudeten German Party (SdP), which publicly asked for regional autonomy but secretly sought the union of Sudetenland with Germany.

 Soon after the Anschluß, Germany's annexation of Austria in March 1938, Henlein met Hitler in Berlin and was instructed to present the so-called Karlsbader Programm to the Czechoslovak government, led by President Edvard Beneš.
 The document amounted to a series of demands that Czechoslovakia could not accept, principally autonomy for all Germans living in the country.
 Hitler and Goebbels launched a propaganda campaign in support of the SdP.
 As Hitler had intended, tensions rose until by September, the outbreak of war seemed immininent.

 Czechoslovakia needed the support of other European powers, especially Britain and France.
 Writing in the Evening Standard on 18 March, Churchill called upon Chamberlain to declare with France that both countries would aid Czechoslovakia if it was subject to an unprovoked attack.

 Chamberlain, however, had other ideas.
 He sympathised with the Sudeten Germans and, commenting on the French declaration, believed some arrangement should be made that "would prove more acceptable to Germany".